erikandersson96/portfolio-project-four/README.md

 * Learn more about the website.
 * Visit the website's social platforms.
 * View all of the recipes.
-* View the recipe details of a seleted recipe.
+* View the recipe details of a selected recipe.

 As a user I would like to be able to: